oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 Edm.Boolean endswith(OrderedCollection,OrderedCollection)
 ```

-The `endswith` function with string parameter values returns true if the
+The `endswith` function with string parameter values returns `true` if the
-first string ends with the second string, otherwise it returns false.
+first string ends with the second string, otherwise it returns `false`.
 String comparison is case-sensitive, case-insensitive comparison can be
 achieved in combination with [`tolower`](#tolower) or
 [`toupper`](#toupper).

 The `endswith` function with ordered collection parameter values returns
-true if the first collection can be transformed into the second
+`true` if the first collection can be transformed into the second
 collection by removing zero or more items from the beginning of the
 first collection.